Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-I really liked the film's running theme of questioning 'how much is enough' and 'when is it time to move on'.
+I really liked the film's running theme of questioning 'how much is enough?' and 'when is it time to move on?'.
 Questions that the viewer readily answers, but the film holds off answering until the very end.
 And oh, what an end!
-The film keeps building and building and building... for a truly cathartic payoff.
-And in a decade of endless sequels, it's great to have a proper conclusion to a film franchise (never mind that this one was restarted a few years hence).
+The film keeps building and building and building to a truly cathartic payoff.
+In an era of endless sequels, it's great to have a proper conclusion to a film franchise.

 ▲ Top ▶ Movie Reviews Index